rnestler/sps-speaker-notes/day-2/speaker-notes-5.md

 # Neil Gibbons — Demystifying Spark: A Deep Dive into Its Workings

+\newpage

+## Biography

+Neil Gibbons is a Backend Engineer with a passion for big data.
+After an MSc in Data Science, he pivoted to software engineering, focusing on distributed systems.
+Now pursuing another MSc, he's eager to share his experience and delve into Apache Spark's inner workings at the Swiss Python Summit.

 ## Abstract

 Python developers and data enthusiasts attending the Swiss Python Summit, this talk is for you!
 Apache Spark is a powerful framework often used alongside Python for big data processing.
 You've seen its capabilities, but what powers its impressive performance?